oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 .. _user-guide-intro-log-in-edit-profile:

-Log In, View Your User Page, and Set Up Your Profile
+Log in, View Your User Page, and Set up Your Profile
 ====================================================

 To get to your OroCRM account, enter the OroCRM instance url.